derplarsen/ccloud_utilization_analyzer/README.md

 4. Run `docker-compose up -d` and it will start running everything
 5. Visit http://localhost:3333 and you'll be presented with a *Grafana* login.
 The username is admin and the password is admin.
-6. The first time you run it, you'll need to add Prometheus as a data source.
-Hover over the Gear icon and click Data Sources.
-Add a datasource for Prometheus with http://prometheus:9090 as the URL, then click ***Save & Test***.
-7. Now that you have Prometheus added as the data source for Grafana, you can *import the dashboard*.
-For this, click on the **+** sign on the top left of the dashboard and click Import.
-Click "Upload .json file" which you will find in the **./grafana** folder.

  **Yay!
 You now have a prebuilt working Grafana dashboard sourcing from Prometheus which is collecting metrics from the Confluent Cloud Metrics API. **